MSc course modules

 Course modules for the MSc in Sustainable Energy Futures

-Here you can find descriptions of the various modules of the MSc in Sustainable Energy Futures.
+Here you can find descriptions of the MSc Sustainable Energy Futures modules.
 They are organised by the term in which they run.
 You can also download a PDF containing a detailed description of every module.

 During the autumn term the MSc focuses on Core Foundation modules to provide a solid grounding for students from diverse academic backgrounds.